Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Discussions

+We now let $U \coloneqq Z_{\psi (\theta)}$.
+To avoid notation clutter, we denote $\theta' \coloneqq \theta_{h / \sqrt{n}}$ for short.
 To proceed the proof, we take the following key intermediate lemma as given, the proof of which is delayed to the end of this section. \begin{lemma} Under the assumptions of Theorem~\ref{thm:par}, the following holds: